Parenting as a Daughter: How Your Own Attachment Wounds Shape Your Nervous System as a Mother & How Brainspotting Can Help

 Similarly, Brainspotting can help process unresolved attachment experiences that contribute to present-day reactivity.
 By accessing stored trauma at a neurological level, we may reduce the intensity of activation that mothering often evokes.

 The goal is not eliminating dysregulation.
 Mothering will always be activating at times.
 The goal is increasing capacity to notice, to pause, and to repair.
 Repair is particularly critical in attachment development.
 Research consistently demonstrates that secure attachment does not require flawless parenting.
 It requires consistent repair after rupture.
-When a mother says, “I’m sorry I snapped.
-Let’s try that again,” she is modeling emotional resilience.
-She is demonstrating that conflict does not equal abandonment.
+When you say, “I’m sorry I snapped.
+Let’s try that again,” you are modeling emotional resilience.
+You are demonstrating that conflict does not equal abandonment.

 If you’re a mother healing your own wounds, this process can be deeply emotional.
 Mothering may bring grief for what was not received in childhood.
 It may illuminate unmet needs.
 It may highlight patterns once normalized.
 Therapeutic work during this stage often involves: